Tsawwassen/hme/README.md

 - - DONE - Add Jumbotron (?) to views so that they don't go to the edge of the window
 - - * Jombotron version of React-Bootstrap is a 'Container' component
 ## 12/03/2023
+- Below QoL changes were moved to 01/13/2023
 - Updating QoL list of items that still need to be done
 - - Have upload files accept excel files
 - - Have button to download template files